dcc5235/React-Refresher/README.md

 #### DOM Manipulation

-DOM (Document Object Model) is used to display websites through JavaScript using imperative style.
-Imperative style directly performs an action each and every part of an app in response to various user events.
-The developer must explicitly state each step of how something should be done.
+The DOM (Document Object Model) is used to display websites through JavaScript (vanilla JS uses imperative style). <strong>Imperative</strong> style directly performs an action for each and every part of an app in response to various user events.
+The developer must explicitly state each step of how something should be done in order to <strong>repaint</strong> (change an element and add it onto a page) and <strong>reflow</strong> (recalculate layout of the page).
 This makes it difficult to see relationships between events as the page flow/layout becomes more complex.
-In React, declarative style is used, instaed.
-Declarative style holds the state (data) which allows React to find the best way to manipulate the DOM to load that information.
+In React, declarative style is used, instead. <strong>Declarative</strong> style holds the state (data) which allows React to find the best way to manipulate the DOM to load that information.
 The different states are accounted for in one place which means cleaner and more efficient code quality, as well as faster load time.

 #### Component Architecture

-#### title3
+#### Data Flow

-#### title4
+#### Library

 </details>
 <details><summary>Next Topic</summary>